Appdynamics/ansible-php/README.md

   when: ansible_php_git.changed
 ```

 Note: This is to install a barebones version of Ansible-PHP.
-You may want to consider using `composer require ansible-php:dev` and building your own project so that you can handle all dependencies properly.
+You may want to consider using `composer require appdynamics/ansible-php:dev-develop` and building your own project so that you can handle all dependencies properly.
 You can also add Ansible PHP to any existing code base already using Composer and use that path (with `/vendor/ansible-php`) for where Ansible PHP lives.

+# Contributing

+* PSR standards
+* Make a fork, a feature branch off the `develop` branch here (`man git-branch`), and send a pull request